-The 2,484-acre site near Sturgis is a portion of one of the largest private landholdings in Kentucky.
+The 6,732-acre site near Sturgis is one of the largest private landholdings in Kentucky.
 Purchase of the property - known locally as the Alcoa Property, or more recently as the Kimball Property - was possible only through the cooperation of private, public and nonprofit agencies.
-It completes the first of a two-phase project to protect the area.

 Map of Big Rivers Wildlife Management Area and State Forest